 The Commission also provides motorist aid services designed to expedite traffic flow.
-These services include the Service Authority for Freeway Emergencies (SAFE), a program that provides call box service for motorists; the Freeway Service Patrol (FSP), a roving tow truck service that assist motorists with disabled vehicles on the main highways of the County during peak rush hour traffic periods; and Rideshare programs such as Inland Empire 511 (IE511), a traveler information system.
+These services include the Service Authority for Freeway Emergencies (SAFE), a program that provides call box service for motorists; the Freeway Service Patrol (FSP), a roving tow truck service that assist motorists with disabled vehicles on the main highways of western Riverside County during peak rush hour traffic periods; and rideshare programs such as Inland Empire 511 (IE511), a traveler information system.

 These programs and projects are funded with various local, state, and federal sources.
 Local funding sources consist of Measure A, the countywide sales tax; Debt proceeds, derived from issuing bonds; and Transportation Uniform Mitigation Fees (TUMF), derived from developer impact fees.
 State funding sources for projects are derived from the State Transportation Improvement Program (STIP).
 RCTC also receives apportionments of federal Surface Transportation Program (STP) and Congestion Mitigation Air Quality (CMAQ) funds from the Federal Highway Administration (FHWA); and FTA Sections 5307, 5309, 5337 formula funds.
-Additionally, the Commission was also awarded an FTA Small Starts grant for the Perris Valley Line.
-The Commission is unique in that it is not a transit provider like many other CTCs, however, does receive FTA formula funds (under the Rail Program) for transfer and expenditure for the Southern California Regional Rail Authority (SCRRA or Metrolink).